meilisearch/documentation/reference/features/configuration.md

 **CLI option**: `--master-key`
 **Default value**: `None`

-Sets the instance's master key, automatically protecting all routes except `GET /health`.
-Providing a key is mandatory when `--env` is set to `production`.
+Sets the instance's master key, automatically protecting all routes except [`GET /health`](/reference/api/health.md).

+Providing a master key is mandatory when `--env` is set to `production`; if none is given, then MeiliSearch will throw an error and refuse to launch.

 If no master key is provided in a `development` environment, all routes will be unprotected and publicly accessible.

-If no master key is provided in a `production` environment, MeiliSearch will throw an error and refuse to launch.

 [Learn more about MeiliSearch's use of security keys.](/reference/features/authentication.md)